 Apache ActiveMQ is a Java-based message broker that processes incoming messages from applications and communicates them across your infrastructure.
 Message buses, like ActiveMQ, are middleware that enable easy integration across applications and systems for effective communication across every component in your stack.
 The broker routes, transforms, validates, and translates messages from distributed processes into the appropriate format to minimize the work needed to keep disparate systems connected and communicating.

-With Datadog, you can monitor ActiveMQ performance metrics along with all of your other infrastructure metrics in one easy-to-use dashboard, giving you an in-depth look into how your systems and services are communicating and performing.
+With Datadog, you can monitor ActiveMQ metrics along with all of your other infrastructure metrics in one easy-to-use dashboard, giving you an in-depth look into how your systems and services are communicating and performing.